lyaunzbe/ptolemy/README.md

 A simple way to retrieve geographic projection information, in a variety of formats, from an [EPSG SRID](http://en.wikipedia.org/wiki/SRID).
 Uses the [EPSG.io](http://epsig.io/about/) database.

-The following formats for projections are supported:
+The following formats for projections are supported (**Disclaimer**: Not all SRIDs will support every format.):

  * prettywkt (Well Known Text as HTML)
  * wkt (OGC WKT)
  * esriwkt (ESRI WKT)
- * gml (OGC GML)
  * proj4
  * js (Proj4js - always be careful when using eval)
  * usgs